jackdabrowski/test-repository/README.md

 ## Purpose

-The repo is used for learning puposes.
+The repo is used for learning puposes..
 Do not treat it seriously as we just play with it.
 Good work.